marcandrews/mako-lte-and-lte-hotspot-fix/README.md

 ## What it does
-* Flashes .03/.33/.03 hybrid radio
+* Flashes .33/1.04 hybrid radio
 * Modifies build.prop to permanently enable LTE
 * Adds init.d script that modifies iptables to fix LTE tethering upon bootup
-* Adds addon.d script that maintains build.prop and iptables modifications after ROM updates
+* Adds addon.d script that maintains iptables modifications after ROM updates
 * Adds ```tether_dun_required``` fix for tethering on T-Mobile

 ## Requirements
-Any **rooted 4.4.4 ROM with init.d support**, like CM, AOSPA, or modified stock and, of course, an LTE Band 4 AWS-enabled SIM and service provider.
+Any **rooted 5.0 ROM with init.d support**, like CM, AOSPA, or modified stock and, of course, an LTE Band 4 AWS-enabled SIM and service provider.

 ## Installation instructions
 1. Download the installer ZIP to your device, flash from recovery, and reboot.
 2. After flashing, enable your correct LTE APN.
-3. Enable LTE by going to *Settings* > *More...* under *Wireless & networks* > *Mobile networks* > *Network Mode* and select **LTE/GSM/WCDMA**.
-It may take a minute or two for the network and LTE to register.
-  1. If the previous menu option is unavailable or if your LTE network fails to register, dial `*#*#INFO#*#*`, select *Phone information*, scroll down and select **LTE/GSM/CDMA auto (PRL)** from the drop-down.

 ## Uninstallation instructions